Kubernetes-Learning-Playground/multi-clusters/README.md

 ### Deploy application
 Note: The project depends on mysql.
 It is recommended to use the mariadb:10.5 image.
 The dependency configuration is set in the [deploy.yaml](./deploy/deploy.yaml) args field.
+Note: Before deployment, you need to create the library and table corresponding to mysql.
+Please refer to the table structure. [mysql tables](./mysql/resources.sql)
 1. docker image
 ```bash
 [root@VM-0-16-centos multi_resource_operator]# docker build -t multi-cluster-operator:v1 .